The Best Center Channel Speakers For 2020-2021

 But that’s it for now folks.
 I really do hope you enjoyed this article on the top 10 center channel speakers.

 Now mind you, these are just the ones that I’ve enjoyed thus far, so this list is bound to change.
-But for right now, I feel pretty confident with these choices as of 2020.
+But for right now, I feel pretty confident with these choices as of 2020 and going into 2021.

 Let me know if you have any questions as well since I’ll be more than happy to help.